dante-robinson/Ethereum-Lottery-Template/README.md

 `truffle test`

-If you would like to deploy the project you will need to create a .env file in the root directory and put 2 variables in it with these names
+If you would like to deploy the project you will need to create a .env file in the root directory and put 3 variables in it with these names

 ```
 ALCHEMY_API = "JUST YOUR API KEY NOT THE ENTIRE LINK"
 DEPLOYER_KEY = "YOUR PRIVATE KEY"
+ETHERSCAN_API = "ETHERSCAN API KEY"
 ```

 then you should be able to run